 Q: I’ve had brown vaginal discharge for a few months.
 Is this my ‘new normal’ or should I see a doctor?

 A: This depends on the depth of the brown colour.
 Very dark brown/prune colour could be due to old blood and doctors refer to it is as oxidised blood.
 It can come normally at the end of a period.
 It is not normal in the menopause and your GP would want you to report this.
 Light brown discharge is different.
 Whilst this is unlikely to be anything serious, a change in your vaginal discharge that is not going away should be reported to your GP.
-During Covid-19, this will be over the phone.
-Your GP will want to know how long you’ve had this discharge for, if there have been any changes in your contraception or sex life etc. It’s a good idea to self-examine prior to phone call if possible.
+During Covid-19, this may be over the phone instead of an initial in-person appointment.
+Your GP will want to know how long you’ve had this discharge for, if there have been any changes in your contraception or sex life etc. It’s a good idea to self-examine prior to the appointment if possible.
 What does your vagina feel like?
 Is there any pain?
 Have you noticed any lumps/changes?
 If you and your GP think it’s relevant, they may suggest you do an STI check.
-Due to Covid-19, this check-up is unlikely to happen at your GP surgery.
-Your GP may send you a self-testing kit, or refer you to your local sexual health service to request the test online.

 If you are pre-menopause: You will probably be asked to monitor your symptoms for a little longer and call back with any changes, e.g. discharge becomes heavier, abnormal bleeding, a lump, pain etc.